NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Field: Tank Use Side Outlet Node Name

 This alpha field contains the name of the use side outlet node of the water heater tank used by this heat pump water heater.
 This name must match the Use Side Outlet Node Name in the water heater tank object (Ref. `WaterHeater:Mixed`).
 This field is required if the water heater tank use side nodes are connected to a plant loop, otherwise leave this field blank.
 When used, the branch object should reflect that this node is part of a `WaterHeater:HeatPump:PumpedCondenser` object (see branch object example below).

+#### Field: DX Coil Object Type

+This alpha (choice) field contains the type of DX coil used by this heat pump water heater.
+Currently, the only valid choice is Coil:WaterHeating:AirToWaterHeatPump:Pumped.

 #### Field: DX Coil Name